container-storage-interface/spec/spec.md

       // returned by NodeGetInfo to ensure that a given volume is
       // accessible from a given node when scheduling workloads.
       VOLUME_ACCESSIBILITY_CONSTRAINTS = 2;

+      // SNAPSHOT_ACCESSIBILITY_CONSTRAINTS indicates that the snapshots
+      // for this plugin may not be equally accessible by all nodes in
+      // the cluster.
+The topology for a snapshot is different from that
+      // for a volume.
+The accessibility of a snapshot is only relevant
+      // to a node if a volume is created from a snapshot as part of a
+      // workload.
+The CO MUST use the topology information returned by
+      // CreateVolumeRequest and the topology information returned by
+      // CreateSnapshotResponse if the snapshot is the source of the
+      // volume, along with the topology information returned by
+      // NodeGetInfo to ensure that a given volume and its source
+      // snapshot are accessible from a given node when scheduling
+      // workloads.
+      SNAPSHOT_ACCESSIBILITY_CONSTRAINTS = 3;
     }
     Type type = 1;
   }